hadlow/sendex-docs/docs/a-deeper-dive/request-configuration.md

 ## Using environment variables

-Environment variables can be used in request configuration files.
+Environment variables can be used in request configuration files as well as the `.sendex.yml` configuration file.
 Anything in your local `.env` file is accessible in require YAML by using the following syntax:
 `${YOUR_ENV_VAR}`
 Where YOUR_ENV_VAR matches the name of the environment variable in `.env`.